 Peregrine Falcon Restoration Program

-The remarkable success of the Peregrine Falcon Restoration Program is gratifying to everyone involved-staff at Dairyland Power Cooperative and the Raptor Resource Project and, of course, the birds themselves.
-Peregrine falcons were put on the Wisconsin Endangered and Threatened Species List in 1975, and with our help, these peregrines are soaring high throughout the region once again.
+The remarkable success of the Peregrine Falcon Restoration Program is gratifying to everyone involved: staff at Dairyland Power Cooperative, the Raptor Resource Project and, of course, the birds themselves.
+Peregrine falcons were put on the Wisconsin Endangered and Threatened Species List in 1975 and, with our help, Peregrines are once again soaring high throughout the region.

 Peregrines come home

-In March of 1994, the first falcon nest box was installed at a port 450 feet up the stack at our Alma Generating Station.
+In March 1994, the first falcon nest box was installed at a port 450 feet up the stack at Dairyland's Alma Generating Station.
 The box was constructed by Eden Prairie, Minn., high school students as a science project.

 Along with their new jewelry, blood samples were taken to assure that they were healthy.
 The chicks were named Clara, Florence and Harriet, after famous women from the Civil War.
 The young successfully flew from the nest in late summer 1997 and learned to hunt on their own near the plant site.